by Susa Morgan Black

 Brigit is the Celtic Saint and Goddess of Poetry, Healing and Smithcraft.
 She has been worshiped by the Celtic people as a Saint for over fifteen hundred years, and as a Goddess long before the Roman invasion of Britain and the birth of Christ.
 Her cult was so powerful that the Celtic Christian Church had to adopt her as a Saint, and the Roman Catholic Church followed suit, for her people would not abandon her.
 Along with St. Patrick, she is the patron Saint of Ireland.
 St. Brigit is often referred to as Muire na nGael ‘Mary of the Gael’.
 Mara Freeman states, ‘Brigit is the nearest thing we have to a Great Mother of the Celts.’

 Lands of the Goddess

 The name ‘Britain’ is a derivation of Brigit’s name.
 Britain was named for an ancient Celtic tribe, the Brigantes, who worshipped Brigit and were the largest Celtic tribe to occupy the British Isles in pre-Roman times.
 The tribe originally came from the area that is now Bregenz in Austria near Lake Constance.
 The word ‘brigand’ comes from this tribe of fierce warriors.

 Her worship probably spread from the Continent, leaving place names behind, such as Brittany in France.
 Brigit place names are found in Brechin, Scotland, the river Brent in England, the river Braint in Wales, Bridewell in Ireland.
 Even London has a Bridewell.

-The symbol of Britain – the Goddess Brigantia or Britannia, (still found on their fifty-cent coin) is Brigid in her aspect as Goddess of Sovereignty or Guardian of the Land.
+The symbol of Britain – the Goddess Brigantia or Britannia, (still found on their fifty pence coin) is Brigid in her aspect as Goddess of Sovereignty or Guardian of the Land.